-- Bridge Instructor Certifications A PHTLS or ATLS instructor may become an ITLS instructor following successful completion of An ITLS Bridge Course that emphasizes ITLS patient assessment, administrative structure, and philosophy.
+- Bridge Instructor Certifications A PHTLS or ATLS instructor may become an ITLS instructor following successful completion of an ITLS Bridge Course including the online component of the Instructor course.
+The course emphasizes ITLS patient assessment, administrative structure, and philosophy.
 After completion, the Chapter or training centre's policies for provisional instructors will apply and must include monitoring at a Provider course. - Bridge Provider Certifications An experienced PHTLS or ATLS provider may become an ITLS instructor following successful completion of an ITLS Provider Bridge Course.
 A PHTLS provider may also become an ITLS provider by taking and passing an ITLS provider course. - Course Coordinator Must be an experienced EMS educator and program organizer with a thorough knowledge of the ITLS program and a demonstrated history of coordinating and conducting multiple session programs.
 ITLS certification is preferred but not required.
 Responsible for coordinating all aspects of the ITLS course, from pre-course to post-course; being present throughout courses to serve as the primary resource for information and questions of an administrative nature; and serving as a liaison between providers and the course medical director, affiliate faculty, and Chapter or training centre.